cedriking/ArweaveApps/readme.md

 The main purpose of the site is to work as an indexer for the Arweave permaweb.

-This is a work in progress with many features coming soon.

 ### Things I noticed
 - If an account sends a request but it has 0 balance, we get an `http error 400` but `arweave.transactions.sign(tx, wallet);` doesn't throw an error.